 - Kronborg Mini Cruise

-During this current period, you can not only make unlimited use of city public transport services such as bus, metro or train (zones 1 to 99) for your transport needs, but also consider using the free shuttle to and from the airport (zone 4).
+During this current period, you can not only use the city’s public transport services such as bus, metro or train connections (zones 1 to 99) for your transportation needs without limit, but also consider using the free shuttle to and from the airport (zone 4).

 Validity and activation

 The validity of a Copenhagen Card is determined at the time of purchase.
-Currently, the Citycard is available with a validity period of 24 hours, 48 hours, 72 hours and 120 hours.
+The Citycard is currently available with a validity period of 24 hours, 48 hours, 72 hours and 120 hours.

-The card is activated when you use it for the first time.
-This means the first time you visit a sight or the first time you use public transport.
-When using the mobile app this happens automatically, with the classic version you have to write date and time on the card when you start using it.
+The card is only activated when you use it for the first time.
+This means the first time you visit a place of interest or the first time you use local public transport.
+When using the mobile app this happens automatically, with the classic version you have to write the date and time on the card when you start using the card.

 Is the Copenhagen Card worth it?

-The most asked question when buying a city card is the same everywhere: is it worth it at all…?
+The most frequently asked question when buying a City Card is the same everywhere: is it even worth it?
 And as so often in life, the answer is: it depends…

-In this section we will show you what it depends on.
-The following examples are calculated very conservatively and therefore contain only two attractions/day.
+In this section, we’ll show you what it depends on.
+The following examples are calculated very conservatively and therefore only include two attractions/day.

-The outstanding feature of the Copenhagen Card is the generous use of public transport throughout the Copenhagen region.
-If you travel to Copenhagen by plane, you already save the money for the transfer to and from the airport.
-For those who can use this potential, the purchase of the Copenhagen Card is usually clearly worthwhile, especially for the cards for several days.
+An outstanding feature of the Copenhagen Card is the generous use of public transport throughout the Copenhagen region.
+If you are traveling to Copenhagen by plane, you can save money on transfers to and from the airport.
+If you can take advantage of this potential, buying the Copenhagen Card is usually well worthwhile, especially with cards for several days.

 - 24 h with Tivoli and canal cruise.
-Copenhagen Card is 9 euros more expensive than the regular price with ticket for local transport (for one adult).
+The Copenhagen Card is 9 euros more expensive than the regular price with a ticket for local transport (for one adult).

 - 48 h with Tivoli, canal cruise, Rosenborg Castle and Christiansborg Castle.
-Copenhagen Card is 21 euros cheaper than the regular price with ticket for local transport (for one adult).
+The Copenhagen Card is 21 euros cheaper than the regular price with public transport ticket (for one adult).

-- 72 h with Tivoli, Canal Cruise, Rosenborg Castle, Christiansborg Castle, the Zoo and the National Museum The Copenhagen Card is 61 euros cheaper than the regular price with ticket for local transport (for one adult).
+- 72 hours with Tivoli, canal cruise, Rosenborg Castle, Christiansborg Castle, the zoo and the National Museum The Copenhagen Card is 61 euros cheaper than the regular price with public transport ticket (for one adult).

-- 120 h with all the top 10 sights mentioned above.
-Copenhagen Card is 120 euros cheaper than the regular price with ticket for local transport (for one adult).
+- 120 hours with all the top 10 attractions mentioned above.
+The Copenhagen Card is 120 euros cheaper than the regular price with public transport ticket (for one adult).

 Example 2: Families with children

-- 72 h with Tivoli, Canal Cruise, Zoo, Aquarium, Experimentarium and Guinness Book of Records Museum, calculated for two adults and two children (7 + 12 years old).
-The Copenhagen Card is a whopping 463 euros cheaper than the regular price with a ticket for local transport.
+- 72 hours with Tivoli, canal cruise, zoo, aquarium, experimentarium and Guinness Book of Records Museum, calculated for two adults and two children (7 + 12 years old).
+The Copenhagen Card is an incredible 463 euros cheaper than the regular price with a ticket for local public transport.
 If you don’t use the ticket, you still save a whopping 313 euros.

 Conclusion – you can definitely save money

-- For one day, the Copenhagen Card is often not worthwhile for one day.
+- The Copenhagen Card is often not worthwhile for one day.
 However, the price per day drops significantly for cards with a longer validity period.
 This is why the version with a validity of 3 days or 72 hours is the most popular card.

-- Also for families, the purchase is usually worthwhile, since an adult may take two children under the age of 10 with them free of charge.
-The Copenhagen Card for children between 10 and 15 years is also significantly reduced.
-Only from 16 years on children pay the full price from the age of 16.
+- It is also usually worth buying for families, as one adult can take two children under the age of 10 with them free of charge.
+The Copenhagen Card for children between the ages of 10 and 15 is also significantly reduced.
+Children only pay the full price from the age of 16.

 Do children also need their own Copenhagen Card?

-- Children under 10 are allowed to visit all attractions for free with their parents.
+- Children under the age of 10 can visit all attractions free of charge with their parents.
 However, this only applies to a maximum of two children per paying adult.

 - Children aged 16 and over pay the full price

-Can I visit the same attraction more than once?
+Can I visit an attraction more than once?

-Unfortunately no. The Copenhagen Card is valid for each attraction only once.
+Unfortunately not.
+The Copenhagen Card is only valid once for each attraction.